Frans-Willem/poc-jsasyncify/README.markdown

 That already looks better, if you put the getKeys function somewhere hidden.
 But writing the getKeys function is still a pain in the behind.

 jsasyncify was a proof of concept to see if it was possible to automatically generate that kind of code, from simple code.
-For example, turn this:
+For example, turning this:

 	function blah() {
-		var key1=db.get("key1");
-		var key2=db.get("key2");
-		return dosomethingWith(key1,key2);
+		return dosomethingWith(db.get("key1"),db.get("key2"));
 	}

 Into something more like: